david-walters/Milestone-2/README.md

 ### Results Pop-up

-For the results pop-up I used the same container that I used in the How-to-play page — changing the title to "Here is Your result!!!" and having two empty <p> tags after it, and a final <p> tag to instruct how to reset the game (by clicking on to poo emoji in the navbar).
-The first <p> tag has the id of "your-result" and the second one has the id of "comment".
+For the results pop-up I used the same container that I used in the How-to-play page — changing the title to "Here is Your result!!!" and having two empty `<p>` tags after it, and a final `<p>` tag to instruct how to reset the game (by clicking on the poo emoji in the navbar).
+The first `<p>` tag has the id of "your-result" and the second one has the id of "comment".
 These will be accessed with JavaScript to provide the score and the comment that is in accordance to the score.

 ## Use of JavaScript